 INTERRUPTION OF ESSENTIAL SERVICES Sample Clauses

 INTERRUPTION OF ESSENTIAL SERVICES.
 In the event of an interruption of any essential service ("essential services" shall be defined as gas, electricity, water, or sewer), Landlord shall use reasonable diligence to restore such service.
-If there is an interruption in any essential service to the Premises and such interruption is not the result of the negligence or willful misconduct of Tenant, its agents, employees, invitees, visitors, sublessees, or assigns, and such interruption continues for more than five (5) days after receipt by Landlord of written notice from Tenant, Tenant shall be entitled to an abatement of all rent and other sums due hereunder with respect to that portion of the Premises rendered unusable by Tenant until such time as such essential service is restored to an extent that such portion is again rendered usable by Tenant.
-In addition to the foregoing, Tenant shall have the right to terminate this Lease by giving written notice to Landlord in the event there is an interruption in any essential service that has not been cured within thirty (30) days following the date of the first occurence of such interruption, ten (10) days notice of termination is given to Landlord, and the essential service has not been restored prior to the date for termination given in the notice.
+If there is an interruption in any essential service to the Premises and such interruption is not the result of the negligence or willful misconduct of Tenant, its agents, employees, invitees, visitors, sublessees, or assigns, and such interruption continues for more than five (5) days after receipt by landlord of written notice from Tenant, Tenant shall be entitled to an abatement of all rent and other sums due hereunder with respect to that portion of the Premises rendered unusable by Tenant until such time as such essential service is restored to an extent that such portion is again rendered usable by Tenant.
+In addition to the foregoing, Tenant shall have the right to terminate this Lease by giving written notice to Landlord in the event there is an interruption in any essential service that has not been cured within thirty (30) days following the date of the first occurrence of such interruption, ten (10) days notice of termination is given to Landlord, and the essential service has not been restored prior to the date for termination given in the notice.

 AutoNDA by SimpleDocs